 Additionally, clear androgenic effects were the cause of withdrawal from the study in those treated with DHT as the following passage highlights: “A total of 13 men in the DHT group and 5 in the placebo group discontinued treatment.
 Men who had protocol-specific discontinuation were all in the DHT group (8 had polycythemia and 3 had an increased PSA level 4.0 g/mL). “ (There were a total of 56 men in the DHT group and 58 in the placebo group.)

 DHT is a very potent androgen.
 The best estimate in the literature is that it’s roughly five times as potent as testosterone in terms of activating the androgen receptor.
-If my claim that DHT’s androgenic action in skeletal muscle wasn’t severely diminished by its breakdown there, a far greater muscle-building effect would be expected when comparing an equimolar exposure of the androgen compared to testosterone.
+If my claim that DHT’s androgenic action in skeletal muscle is severely diminished by its breakdown there is false, a far greater muscle-building effect would be expected when comparing an equimolar exposure of the androgen compared to testosterone.
 However, with similar equimolar exposure, DHT results in a similar muscle-building effect as testosterone.
 As such, its several-fold stronger potency in terms of androgen receptor activation is completely nullified in muscle tissue by its breakdown there.